 Center of gravity calculations is very important in most classical mechanics and engineering calculations.
-Mechanical Base provides you a very easy to use the center of gravity calculator that you can use in various fields.
+Mechanical Base provides you with a very easy to use the center of gravity calculator that you can use in various fields.

 You just need to follow the instructions to calculate your center of gravity.

 In engineering, we can deal with both 2D and 3D calculations.
 2D calculations require only 2 coordinates to obtain the center of gravities of masses or mass systems.
-But 3D calculations require 3 coordinates such as X, Y, and Z.
+But 3D calculations require 3 coordinates as X, Y, and Z.

-Actually, calculation of the center of gravity of mass systems is not a hard business with hand.
+Calculation of the center of gravity of mass systems is not a hard business with hand.
 But for a very high number of masses, it can be troublesome and time-consuming.
 So, you can use this center of gravity calculator to calculate the complex center of gravity problems.

 First, you need to select 2D or 3D options.
 If you are dealing with 2D plane masses, you need to select 2D.
 And if you are dealing with 3D space masses, select 3D.